|7 km/4.5 mi - Circular||566 m/1856 ft||Hard|

 3. Upper Ventnor to St. Lawrence.

-Turn left on the main road, and down the hill for 180 metres.
+Turn left on the main road, and downhill for 180 metres.
 Then turn right on to Steephill Down Road.
 Continue for 120 metres until you reach an almost hidden path, V64, in the gap in the gardens on your left.
 Take this path till its end, keeping close to the houses on your left at all times.

 You continue along the cliff top for just over 500 metres, where you take the V81 St. Lawrence.
 Descend the steps to join Seven Sisters Road.
-You now follow the Coastal Path sign.
+You now follow the Coastal Path signs.

 You'll be following the Coastal Path for the rest of the route, except for a short, (optional) detour in the 'Landslip', and a small section at the end of the route.
 You can safely turn off any GPS device you have until reached the Landslip.

 Turn left, and then right on to Spindlers Road.
 At the cross roads continue straight over the road to Old Park Road.
 Keep going left and turn left at the junction into Woolverton Road then follow the Coastal Path sign.